 Chimney Rock State Park

 At 404 feet, Hickory Nut Falls is one of North Carolina’s tallest waterfalls and can be reached after an easy 0.7-mile hike.
-Note that Chimney Rock is one of two North Carolina state parks that has an admission fee.
+Chimney Rock is one of two NC state parks with an admission fee.

 Crowders Mountain State Park

-The trails here are more strenuous but absolutely worthy of your North Carolina State Parks hiking list.
+The trails here are more strenuous but absolutely worthy of your bucket list of NC State Parks hikes.
 For example, the Pinnacle Trail is 4 miles round trip and tops 1,705 feet.

 On a clear day, you can see the Charlotte skyline from the top, aka the Pinnacle!